 '''

 <T> T makePersistent (T pc);

-<T> T[] makePersistentAll (T[] pcs);
+<T> T[] makePersistentAll (T... pcs);

 <T> T makePersistentAll (Collection<T> pcs);

 '''

 A12.5.7-6A [These methods make transient instances persistent and apply detached instance changes to the cache.
-They must be called in the context of an active transaction, or a JDOUserException is thrown.]
+They must be called in the context of an active transaction, or a JDOUSerException is thrown.]
 A12.5.7-6B [For a transient instance, they will assign an object identity to the instance and transition it to persistent-new.]
 Any transient instances reachable from this instance via persistent fields of this instance will become provisionally persistent, transitively.
 That is, they behave as persistent-new instances (return true to isPersistent, isNew, and isDirty).
 But A12.5.7-6C [at commit time, the reachability algorithm is run again, and instances made provisionally persistent that are not currently reachable from persistent instances will revert to transient.]

-For a detached instance, they locate or create a persistent instance with the same JDO identity as the detached instance, and merge the persistent state of the detached instance into the persistent instance.
+For a detached instance with the CopyOnAttach property true, they locate or create a persistent instance with the same JDO identity as the detached instance, and merge the persistent state of the detached instance into the persistent instance.
 Only the state of persistent fields is merged.
 If non-persistent state needs to be copied, the application should use the jdoPostAttach callback or the postAttach lifecycle event listener.
 Any references to the detached instances from instances in the closure of the parameter instances are modified to refer to the corresponding persistent instance instead of to the detached instance.
+If the CopyonAttach property is false, then the instance itself is transitioned to persistent-clean for datastore transactions or persistent-nontransactional for optimistic transactions.
+If there already is an instance in the cache with the same identity, JDOUserException is thrown.